AColyer13/Swim-Teaching-Website/README.md

 # Swim Teaching Website

 This is a simple static website designed to teach various swimming strokes.
-It provides information, techniques, and videos for learning freestyle, backstroke, breaststroke, and butterfly strokes.
+It provides information, techniques, and files for learning freestyle, backstroke, breaststroke, and butterfly strokes.

 ## Features